Dreams Unlimited Travel

 United

 Additionally, if you're using Disney transfers to get to the Orlando airport, they'll take care of getting your luggage there.
 (If you're using your own transportation, you'll need to pick it up that morning as you're disembarking.)
+If you have purchased Disney Cruise Line air or ground transportation, you can get your airline boarding passes before disembarking the ship.

 If you're not using those airlines, you can use the ship's fee paid internet service and check in online.